-It has been an argument raging for some time especially with the optimisation and search marketing communities, should you have a specific mobile site and optimise and market that for mobile users or should you opt to go for responsive web design (RWD) and keep your site on one URL?
+It has been an argument raging for some time especially with the optimization and search marketing communities, should you have a specific mobile site and optimize and market that for mobile users or should you opt to go for responsive web design (RWD) and keep your site on one URL?

 So, what is Responsive Web Design (RWD)?

 In the simplest way, possible responsive web design (RWD) uses fluid layouts.
 These apply different CSS style sheets based on the screen size of the device that they are being viewed on.
 Whether that is a Smartphone, Tablet, PC or a widescreen TV, the website will be displayed to fit the device.
 The alternatives to using an RWD are to have a dedicated mobile site or a mobile app as another option.

 Much of the SEO debate was relating to the value of having specific mobile sites designed to service the needs of the growing army of mobile users and then being able to do very specific targeted marketing using search methods to entice that specific audience.